psychemedia/storytelling-notes/pedlar-of-swaffham.md

-# The Pedlar off Swaffham
+# The Pedlar of Swaffham

-In the county of Norfolk, in the the town of Swaffham, there was a pedlar.
-He lived ...
+My way in to this story is "In the county of Norfolk, in the the town of Swaffham, there was a pedlar.
+He lived ..."
+I also use our our cooking apple-tree as the minds-eye representation of the tree under which the treasure is found...

  TO DO